M.Ed. or C.A.S. in Curriculum and Instruction

 Through coursework, practicum experiences and study with peers and faculty, you’ll learn specific skills that can help you improve achievement levels in your learning environment such as:

 - How to identify a topic, generate a research question, and design an inquiry to obtain data

 - How to collect, record and evaluate that data

 - How to synthesize, organize and communicate your findings to a variety of audiences

 - How to best use these results to improve your practice

-Students may customize their degree by choosing from a single topic area of interest.
+Students may customize their curriculum and instruction graduate degree by choosing from a single topic area of interest.
 Concentrations are 18 semester hours, and include the following options:

 ESL/Bilingual Education — meets the State of Illinois requirements to work in a Bilingual Education, ESL or Dual Instructional program.